-Ultras have been skyrocketing in popularity in the last few years and with some of my marathon trainees thinking about their first ultras, I’ve gotten to thinking about training for an ultramarathon and the things runners should consider before they begin training.
+Ultras have skyrocketed in popularity in the last few years.
+With a few of my marathon trainees now thinking about their first ultras, I’ve also gotten to thinking about what runners should consider before they train for an ultramarathon.

-If You Can Run a Marathon, You Can Run an Ultra
+If You Can Run a Marathon, You Can Run an Ultramarathon

 Training for a marathon and training for an ultramarathon aren’t all that different.

-Many ultra training plans have weekday runs that are basically the same distances as marathon training (my ultra training plan tops out at a 10 mile run on weekdays).
+Many ultra training plans have weekday runs that are basically the same distances as marathon training (the 50k training plan I use tops out at a 10 mile run on weekdays).

-The biggest training difference is the back-to-back long runs, a common feature in most ultra training plans.
-You do a long run on Saturday and then get up on Sunday and run another long (albeit shorter) run.
+The biggest training difference are the back-to-back long runs which are a common feature in most ultra training plans.
+You do a long run on Saturday and then get up on Sunday and run another long (albeit slightly shorter) run.

-The peak mileage week long runs for the plans I’ve used tops out at running 26 miles (a marathon!) on Saturday and then another 10 miles on Sunday.
+The peak mileage long runs for the ultra training plans I’ve used tops out at running 26 miles (a marathon!) on Saturday and then another 10 miles on Sunday.

 I usually try to make at least one of these marathon-distance training runs an actual marathon (just to make it a little more fun).
 No matter how many times I register for a marathon as a training run, it never feels any less odd.

 Learn To Fuel With Real Food